alkem-io/alkemio/Design/ConceptualDesign.md

 ![Challenge as a journey with multiple steps](Images/ChallengeJourney.png "Challenge as a journey with multiple steps")

-All other concepts / activities in CherryTwist are to support the realising of Challenges - from the activities on the journey, to the community that builds up around the Challenge.
+All other concepts / activities in CherryTwist are to support the realisation of Challenges - from the activities on the journey, to the community that builds up around the Challenge.
 In some sense it is the placement of the Challenge as being _the_ heart of CherryTwist that sets it apart.

 ## Projects: Steps on the Journey
-The term used within CherryTwist for the steps on the Challenge journey is *Project*, whereby a set of participants collaborate within the context of a Challenge towards a clearly defined outcome.
+The term used within CherryTwist for the steps on the Challenge journey is *Project*, whereby a set of participants collaborate, within the context of a Challenge, towards a clearly defined outcome.

 A Project can represent many different types of steps on the journey; critical is that it has a clear outcome (scope), a timeline, and specifies the resources available.